manojkumar202/HealthinfoQengine/README.md

 # HealthinfoQengine
 Infromation retrieval project to rank the web pages for a given query.
-Simple flask search engine is built to get query inputs and display the webpages by ranking.
+Simple flask search engine is built to get query as a input and display the webpages by ranking of the relevant information to the query.
 # Domain:
 The webpages used here are health related webpages only.